rabbitmq/rabbitmq-website/blog/2023-10-16-stream-filtering/index.md

 ## Trying It Out

 Let's see stream filtering in action.
-Start a RabbitMQ 3.13 (in development at the time of writing) node:
+Start a RabbitMQ 3.13+ node:

 ```shell
 docker run -it --rm --name rabbitmq -p 5552:5552 \